 Illinois may not have the year-round sunshine of the Southwest, but it does have a great solar market because of the available financial incentives.
 In addition to the 30 percent federal solar tax credit for solar system owners, Illinois residents can receive additional financial benefits through the state’s solar renewable energy certificate (SREC) market.

-Current SREC prices and incentives in Illinois
+Solar incentives in Illinois

 Illinois has a renewable portfolio standard (RPS) that commits the state to produce 25 percent of its electricity from renewable energy by 2025.
 Of that 25 percent, 1.5 percent must come from solar.
 Solar panel system owners can sell the SRECs that their panels produce alongside their electricity in order to help the state meet the solar requirement.
-This is why the renewable energy Illinoisans produce has a monetary value in addition to offering savings on electricity bills.
+This is why the renewable energy that Illinoisans produce has a monetary value in addition to offering savings on electricity bills.

 - Capacity: As blocks fill up, the price for one SREC will decline.